Murder of Florence Arlene Small: Sentencing and appeal

 Frederick L. Small was found by a jury to be guilty of first degree murder with a stipulation of capital punishment.
-Small maintained his innocence.
+He maintained his innocence.

 By New Hampshire law at the time, a year and a day was required between "the passing of a death sentence and its execution."
 In January 1918, a petition to stay Small's execution was filed.
 The document alleged that one of the jurors stated that "he knew Small was guilty" before any evidence had been presented in the case.
 Small's lawyers also filed a motion for a new trial.
 Both were denied.
+Small was hanged on January 15, 1918, at the New Hampshire State Prison in Concord.

-Small was hanged on January 15, 1918.
+Florence Arlene Small is buried in the Grant Hill Cemetery in Center Ossipee.
+Through the efforts of the Ossipee Historical Society and citizens of Ossipee, she was given a proper ceremony on the 91st anniversary of her death, and her site is now identified with a marker.